March 02, 2015

 Author: Scott Hoezee

-There was no missing that grandeur in Exodus 20.
-But there was every chance to miss it in John 2, the Gospel text paired with Exodus 20 in the Year B Lectionary.
-However, if there is one thing Exodus 20 and John 2 share in common it is this: we tend to be impressed with all the wrong things.
+We are impressed very often by all the wrong things.
 In John 2 everyone was impressed with the physical Temple.
 It had been undergoing construction for over four decades already and was not even finished.
 It reminds me of the Ken Follett novel The Pillars of the Earth that narrates the construction of a European cathedral that literally stretches across generations of construction workers and craftsmen.
 Some projects in days gone by were so grand, the person who laid the first brick just knew that if one day the final brick got laid high up on the spire of a bell tower, it might very well be his great-great-great-great grandson who put on that finishing touch.

 How could one fail to be impressed with such a grand undertaking?
 And in John 2 and in Jesus’ day, how could one fail to be impressed with Herod’s Temple?
 It maybe did not quite hold a candle to the original splendor of Solomon’s Temple but since that building was long gone, one takes what one can get, and Herod’s edifice was quite something to behold.
 (In another passage elsewhere in the Gospels the disciples have their own jaw-dropping moment upon seeing the Temple in Jerusalem, too).

-In John 2 Jesus makes room again in the Temple for the truly spiritual business of the place to take place in ways that had not been possible once commerce and a flea market had taken over.
+In John 2 Jesus makes room again in the Temple for the truly spiritual business of the place to happen in ways that had not been possible once commerce and a flea market had taken over.
 What Jesus did literally shook things up and so the leaders asked Jesus to produce some credentials to authorize the bold and brazen thing he had just done.
-Jesus said “Destory this Temple and I’ll raise it back up in three days.”
+Jesus said “Destroy this Temple and I’ll raise it back up in three days.”

 A ludicrous claim, of course.
 Granted, if someone were able to raze the entirety of the Temple edifice only to have Jesus wave a magic wand over the ruins and restore the whole shebang in a scant three days, that would have been beyond impressive.
 If a person could pull off such an architectural and engineering feat, that powerful action would be more than enough to validate any power or authority he might claim for himself.

 But no one took the claim seriously.
 It would have been like someone’s approaching “The Pile” that was the wreckage of the Twin Towers of the World Trade Center at Ground Zero after 9/11 only to say “Give me three days and I’ll have them back up again.”
 It took the better part of a year just to haul away the debris.
-Today, just over ten years later, there still is no new shining edifice rising up from that site—the construction of the new buildings is slated to take years.
-No one would bother, then, with a claim to instant restoration.
-Who could believe such a thing?
+Rebuilding was an obvious impossibility.

 Typical of John, of course, we get a theological aside—a holy parenthetical—to inform us that the “Temple” in question was Jesus’ own body.
 The very Son of the Living God was standing right in front of these people but they were far more impressed with brick-and-mortar than they were with flesh-and-blood.
 Even if they had understood the reference to his own body, though, you get the feeling they would have been unbelieving and unimpressed by also that claim.